 What is Payday Super?

-With a likely commencement date of 1 July 2026, Payday Superannuation is an initiative to reduce unpaid super and ensure employees' superannuation accounts receive contributions in a timely fashion.
-Although the legislation has yet to come before the Australian parliament (as at 11 September 2025) Payday Superannuation will require superannuation to be paid at the same time as regular salary or wages, instead of the current quarterly requirements.
-Further, super contributions must hit member accounts within 7 calendar days (not business days) of pay date, and super funds have 3 days to match the funds to members where auto matching fails.
+With a commencement date of 1 July 2026, Payday Superannuation is an initiative to reduce unpaid super and ensure employees' superannuation accounts receive contributions in a timely fashion.
+The legislation passed the Australian parliament on 4 November 2025.
+Payday Superannuation will require superannuation to be paid at the same time as regular salary or wages, instead of the current quarterly requirements.
+Further, super contributions must hit member accounts within 7 business days of pay date, and super funds have 3 days to match the funds to members where auto matching fails.

-Prior to Version 25.10, Sybiz Visipay had an informal concept of OTE; this has now been formalised as a check box in pay items, as such, it is crucial for Sybiz Visipay users to revisit their pay items and ensure OTE is being applied correctly to the relevant pay items.
-It is highly likely that reporting of QE will be required under STP2 even if Payday Super's launch is delayed.
+Prior to Version 25.10, Sybiz Visipay had an informal concept of OTE; this has now been formalised as a check box in pay items in Version 25.10.
+However, as more information has materialised from the ATO there is a new term, Qualifying Earnings (QE) which denotes whether a pay item would ordinarily attract super.
+As such, it is crucial for Sybiz Visipay users to revisit their pay items and ensure OTE (relabelled as QE from Sybiz Visipay 26.00) is being applied correctly to the relevant pay items.
+Reporting of QE will be required under STP2 and is expected to be supported from Sybiz Visipay 26.10 for the 2026/27 financial year and beyond.

 Qualifying Earnings

-Qualifying Earnings includes all pay items that are currently treated as OTE (with some exclusions), and also includes additional amounts that are not classified as OTE.
+Qualifying Earnings includes all pay items that are currently treated as OTE and also includes additional amounts that are not classified as OTE (for example, commissions earned wholly from work performed outside of normal hours).

 We also invite Sybiz Visipay users to check our our Getting Ready for Payday Super webinar, a recording of which has been made available on our site.
 But please be aware updated information will be more reliable as it becomes available.